wseviour/Bristol_Climate_Dynamics/Isca_SOCRATES.md

 (isca_env) $ tail -f slurm_*.o
 ```

+You can also check on the job status with the command `sbatch -u $USER`.
+All
-All being well, after about 20 minutes the job should complete, and you'll find
+being well, after about 20 minutes the job should complete, and you'll find some
-some output files in `/mnt/storage/home/$USER/scratch/Isca_data`. :+1:
+output files in `/mnt/storage/home/$USER/scratch/Isca_data`. :+1:

 ## Switching to Mars banch and adding SOCRATES